thedersen/backbone.validation/README.md

 ### validate

 This is called by Backbone when it needs to perform validation.
-You can call it manually without any parameters to validate the entire model.
+You can also call it manually without any parameters to validate the entire model.

 ### isValid